 - The Play Society (Spring 2017) – course co-manager/lecturer.
 Games Program – RMIT University

-Serious E-sporting Leisure: Invited speaker at the Swedish National Institute for Public Health symposium on “Gaming, Gambling and Gender”.
+Serious E-sporting Leisure: Invited talk for the Swedish National Institute for Public Health symposium on “Gaming, Gambling and Gender”.
 December 10-11, 2010.

 Articles/Chapters – Refereed

-Witkowski, E. “Esports” in Huntemann, N. and Payne, M., eds.
+Witkowski, E. “Spectatorship, Esports and Counter-Strike” in Huntemann, N. and Payne, M., eds.
 How to Play Videogames.
 NYU Press (Under preparation, expected 2017).

 Witkowski, E., & Manning, J. “Playing with(out) Power: Negotiated conventions of high performance networked play practices.”
 Digital Games Research Association conference Proceedings.
-Full paper (accepted, under preparation).
+Full paper.
 July 3-6, 2017.
 Melbourne Australia.

 Witkowski, E. “Bodies that matter in the pursuit of esports.”
 Clash of Realities: International Conference on the Art, Technology and Theory of Digital Games Proceedings.
 2017.
 (Under preparation, expected 2017).

-Witkowski, E. “Doing/undoing gender with the girl gamer in high performance play” in Vossen, E., Voorhees, G., Taylor, N., and Adams, M., eds.
+Witkowski, E. “Doing/undoing gender with the girl gamer in esports and high performance play” in Vossen, E., Voorhees, G., Taylor, N., and Adams, M., eds.
 Femininity and Games.
 Palgrave-MacMillan.
 (Under preparation, expected 2017).